L.S. Starrett: A Potential Graham-Style Value Stock

 One of the great value investing works, The Manual of Ideas, offers this description of a Graham-style deep value stock:

 When a business with high working capital requirements hits a speed bump or enters a permanent period of stagnation, working capital needs decline, freeing up cash.
-In addition, lower capital expenditure (MUTF:CAPEX) requirements typically mean that the depreciation recorded on existing plant and equipment exceeds maintenance capex.
+In addition, lower capital expenditure (CAPEX) requirements typically mean that the depreciation recorded on existing plant and equipment exceeds maintenance capex.
 This dynamic causes many slow-growth businesses to report free cash flow well in excess of net income.
 If the market is overly focused on sales declines or the income statement, an opportunity may exist to acquire a business at a high free cash flow yield.

 Company Overview